© Buck McAdoo

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.

-Cyclocybe IN01 - has sequences about 4% different
+Cyclocybe IN01 - has sequences about 4% different.

 Yi-Min has discovered one possible way to tell them apart, at least somewhat.
 The real Cyclocybe erebia, and our candidate for the real thing, has a number of very snouty spores (see photo).
 IN01 does not.
 Neither does PNW02, and in fact those spores may be more bean-shaped in general than IN01.
 A recent collection was correctly identified as IN01 due to the spores not having a snout, and not being as irregularly shaped as shown for PNW02, so perhaps the spore shape can determine the species.
 Pholiota subnigra was described with spores "irregularly ellipsoid, pointed at the base" but that could describe any of them.

-Cyclocybe cf erebia © Yi-Min Wang, C. IN01 and PNW02 © Buck McAdoo.
+Cyclocybe 'erebia PNW01' © Yi-Min Wang, C. IN01 and PNW02 © Buck McAdoo.

-C. cf erebia (snouty spores) © Yi-Min Wang, C. IN01 (no snouts) © Yi-Min Wang, C. PNW02 (no snouts, more bean shaped?) © Buck McAdoo
+Cyclocybe 'erebia PNW01' (snouty spores) © Yi-Min Wang, C. IN01 (no snouts) © Yi-Min Wang, C. PNW02 (no snouts, more bean shaped?) © Buck McAdoo

 Back to Main Menu